Esaslow/Docker_LifeCycle/README.md

 - `$ docker unpause <containerid or name>`

 On a quick sidenote, it is easy to name your container with a specific convention and then use this instead of the id.
+This is passed as a flag during the `docker run` command with the flag `--name`

 #### Stopping / Starting a Container